 This page includes information on finding employment after a felony conviction.
 Finding a job is difficult with a felony conviction, but you may qualify to have your felony cleared in some circumstances.
-To see if you qualify for felony record clearing, take the free online eligibility test to see if you qualify.
+To see if you qualify for felony record clearing, take the free online eligibility test.
 If you are ineligible to have your felony cleared, you can find information on finding employment after a felony conviction below.

 More than half a million people in the United States are being released from prison each year.
 These people face numerous obstacles on their quest to obtain employment.
 Post-incarcerated individuals’ struggles arise in large part due to their imperfect criminal record; even an arrest for a felony not resulting in a conviction remains on one’s criminal record and may cause problems in obtaining certain jobs.
 As such, most people attempting to enter the job market after successfully serving their felony sentence are constantly being re-punished.